chrisdl/ask_osx_dotfile/README.md

 ## Installation

-Just download manually (or with git if you want to track it) the ask_osx_dotfile.sh and run it from the terminal (while standing in same directory as the file) with
+Just download ask_osx_dotfile.sh manually (or with git if you want to track it) and run it from the terminal (while standing in same directory as the file) like so

 Download
 ```bash